angular/preboot/README.md

 # preboot

-The purpose of this library to to help manage the transition of state (i.e. events, focus, data) from a server-generated web view to a client-generated web view.
+The purpose of this library is to help manage the transition of state (i.e. events, focus, data) from a server-generated web view to a client-generated web view.
 The most common use cases include:

 * Universal apps that re-render (ex.
 Angular 2) - The client app generates a brand new view that replaces the server view